Pips Answer for Thursday, February 12, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-02-12
+NYT Pips easy answer for 2026-02-12

-Answer for 2026-02-12
+Complete answer for 2026-02-12 (Easy)

 Solving the February 12th Pips puzzles was a fun journey through logic and spatial reasoning.
 I started with Ian Livengood's Easy puzzle to get my gears turning.
 The first thing I look for are those single-cell 'sum' targets because they act as anchors.
 Cell [1,0] had to be 4 and cell [2,0] had to be 2.
 Since cell [1,0] was part of a domino at [[1,0],[0,0]], I knew that domino had to be the [4,0] from my list.